The Heart of New York (Captain Scarlet and the Mysterons): Broadcast and reception

-When BBC Two began a repeat run of Captain Scarlet in September 2001, "The Heart of New York" was originally due to be broadcast as the 11th episode.
-However, along with "Winged Assassin" and "Big Ben Strikes Again" it was later postponed due to perceived similarities between the plot and the September 11 attacks.
+When BBC Two began repeats of Captain Scarlet in September 2001, "The Heart of New York" was originally due to be broadcast as the 11th episode.
+However, along with "Winged Assassin" and "Big Ben Strikes Again", it was postponed due to perceived similarities between the plot and the September 11 attacks.
 Like the other two episodes, it was eventually broadcast several weeks after its intended transmission date.

 Critical response

-James Stansfield of Den of Geek ranks "The Heart of New York" the second-best episode of Captain Scarlet, describing it as "memorable and unique" because "the Mysterons [are not] really the villains".
-He praises the scenes of the deserted New York City, calling the silence "eerie", and credits the overall instalment as a "great episode with a really different storyline to it".
+James Stansfield of Den of Geek considers "The Heart of New York" the second-best episode of Captain Scarlet, regarding it as "memorable and unique" because "the Mysterons [are not] really the villains".
+He praises the scenes of the deserted New York and describes the overall story as "a great episode with a really different storyline to it".

 Writer Fred McNamara also praises the episode, calling it "something of a triumph in its focus on characters and overall comment on the state of humanity's darker side".
 He perceives a minimalism in its approach, noting that it features little in terms of vehicle action, but commends the "off-kilter feel" created by its emphasis on the three bank robbers.
 He believes that the episode fundamentally serves as a "character study on the consequences of greed", arguing that its "grey depiction of morality" was unusual for a TV series that was written primarily for children.
+In a later online article, he considers the episode to be one of Captain Scarlet's best, describing it as "oddly low-key" and a confident "moralistic fable".